The Beginner’s Guide to Life Insurance

 Choosing the right life insurance product doesn’t have to be complicated, but you do need to take time to understand what you’re getting.

 Consider whether optional extras like Serious Illness Insurance can help you get the right level of cover.

-Make sure your policy is guaranteed renewable so the insurance provider can’t cancel your policy due to health, age, or lifestyle factors.
+Consider your policy and whether it provides continuous cover each year with automatic renewals or whether there is an underwriting requirement where the insurance provider may be able to cancel your policy due to a change in health, age, or lifestyle factors.